 With this successful proof of concept, Mitsui and Quantinuum intend to explore further commercial applications in finance and healthcare, aiming to achieve market readiness for quantum tokens within five years.

-For additional information, you can view a Quantum Tokens white paper posted on the Quantinuum website.
+For additional information, you can view a press release from Quantinuum here, a Quantum Tokens white paper here, and a short video here.

 November 18, 2024